 - In a separate bowl, combine the cocoa, flour, baking soda, salt and cornstarch.
 With the mixer on low speed, slowly add the flour mixture to the butter mixture, mixing until just combined.
 Reserve ¼ cup chocolate chips for topping the dough balls.
 Stir in the remaining chocolate chips.

 - Scoop the dough into 2 tablespoon portions and place a couple inches apart on prepared cookie sheets***.
 Make sure the dough balls are mounded fairly high (not flattened).
 Press some of the reserved chocolate chips onto the tops of each dough ball (this will make the chips more visible).
 Bake for 8-10 minutes, until the edges are just beginning to set and the center is still underdone.
 They will look under baked and too soft to pick up, but the cookies will set as they cool.
 Place the baking sheets on wire racks to cool completely.
-If desired, you can use the back of a spoon to gently push the edges of the hot cookies inward a bit, creating a more rounded shape.
+See note about shaping the cookies as soon as they come out of the oven.